The median ROI for a student chatbot is 280% at 12 months

 - Monthly lead gain: 195 - 120 = 75 additional qualified leads

-- Additional leads converting to enrolments: at 2.3% conversion (business school benchmark), 75 x 2.3% = 1.7 additional enrolments per month
+- Additional leads converting to enrollments: at 2.3% conversion (business school benchmark), 75 x 2.3% = 1.7 additional enrollments per month

 - Annual ROI: (total gains - chatbot cost) / chatbot cost x 100

-Even counting only the cost-per-lead saving (GBP 3,120/month = GBP 37,440/year), breakeven arrives within months for virtually every solution on the market.
+Even counting only the cost-per-lead saving ($3,900/month = $46,800/year), breakeven arrives within months for virtually every solution on the market.

 The bounce rate effect: an invisible multiplier

 Direct ROI does not capture the full picture.
-A chatbot changes visitor behaviour in ways that amplify every other metric in the funnel.
+A chatbot changes visitor behavior in ways that amplify every other metric in the funnel.

 An A/B test across 22 partner school websites between September and December 2025 found that bounce rate dropped from 68% without chat to 41% with an AI chatbot β a relative reduction of 39.7% (Source: Skolbot A/B test, 22 schools, Sept. β Dec.
 2025).